How Much Should You Be Tipping Your Tattoo Artist?

 That’s why you don’t tip when you buy your groceries, but you do when you pay someone to deliver a meal right to your front door.
-Likewise, you don’t pay when you buy a shirt off the rack, but you do when you ask a hairdresser to give you a haircut that complements your personal style.
+Likewise, you don’t pay when you buy a shirt off the rack, but you do when asking a hairdresser to give you a cut that complements your personal style.

-When you step into a tattoo parlor, you’re not doing it to buy a product (unless you’re just there to buy aftercare products, in which case, no, you definitely don’t need to tip).
+When you step into a tattoo shop, you’re not doing it to buy a product.
 Tattoo artists offer the ultimate personalized service.
-It makes sense, then, to tip them for the attention, care, and service they give to you as an individual.
+It makes sense, then, to tip them for the attention and care they give to you as an individual.

 Okay, so people tip their tattoo artists, but is it really necessary?

 One of the most common objections to tipping tattoo artists is the claim that they already charge so much money.
 Many believe that paying a tip on top of this is just excessive.

 However, when you really break it down, that objection doesn’t hold up.

 Tattoo Artists Aren’t Making a Killing

 You might be hesitant to tip your tattoo artist because you already gave them hundreds of dollars, or maybe even thousands.

 You might even do a little mental math and divide the number of hours you spent under the needle by the amount you paid.
 If you do, you’ll probably think it makes for handsome pay.
 Why would you give a tip on top of that?

 Even though you just handed them a lot of money, not all of it goes directly into their pockets.
-For one thing, there’s a good deal of overhead involved in working as a tattoo artist.
+For one thing, a lot of overhead is involved in working as a tattoo artist.
 The ink, needles, and other equipment they use all eat away at their profits.

-If your tattoo artist owns the shop, they’re paying rent for a commercial space, utilities to keep the lights on, business taxes, and other basic business expenses needed to keep the lights on.
+If your tattoo artist owns the shop, they’re paying rent for a commercial space.
+This is on top of utilities, business taxes, and other basic business expenses needed to keep the lights on.
 It’s a misconception that most tattoo artists are loaded.